-New Brunswick is the only officially bilingual province in Canada, with about 30 percent of the population speaking French as a first language.
+New Brunswick is one of Canada’s northeastern Maritime provinces.
+New Brunswick is also the only officially bilingual province in Canada, with about 30 percent of the population speaking French as a first language.

-Express Entry Labour Market Stream
+Express Entry Stream

 This stream allows the NBPNP to use the federal Express Entry immigration selection system to meet New Brunswick’s specific labour market and demographic needs.
 This stream operates under an 'Expression of Interest' model.

-Skilled Workers with Employer Support
+Skilled Workers Stream

 New Brunswick accepts applications under this category from individuals who plan to own and actively manage a business in New Brunswick.
 Applicants are expected to make a monetary investment in the business.

-Atlantic Immigration Pilot Program
+Atlantic Immigration Program

 New Brunswick is one of four participating Atlantic provinces working with the Government of Canada to recruit foreign workers to meet labour market shortages in Atlantic Canada.
-Foreign nationals interested in participating in the Atlantic Immigration Pilot Program may be residing abroad or on temporary status in Canada at the time of applying.
+Foreign nationals interested in participating in the Atlantic Immigration Program may be residing abroad or on temporary status in Canada at the time of applying.

 All applicants to the pilot must have a job offer from a designated employer that meets the requirements of the program.